This country-specific Q&A provides an overview of Patent Litigation laws and regulations applicable in Ecuador.

 On what basis are damages for patent infringement calculated?
 Is it possible to obtain additional or exemplary damages?

 Patent infringement damages are calculated according to Decision 486 of the Andean Community, the Preliminary Interpretations of the Andean Court of Justice, and local laws and jurisprudence.
-In order to calculate the damages (general damages and loss of profits), the judge could analyze the technical report of an accountant expert submitted by the patent owner into the lawsuit, or according to the judge’s perception, in accordance with the evidence provided by the right holder in the process.
+To calculate the damages (general damages and loss of profits), the judge could analyze the technical report of an accountant expert submitted by the patent owner into the lawsuit, or according to the judge’s perception, by the evidence provided by the right holder in the process.
 It is not possible to obtain additional or exemplary damages in Ecuador.

 How readily are final injunctions granted in patent litigation proceedings?

-Usually, if there is enough evidence to convince the judge or the administrative authority of the existence of the patent infringement, preventive precautionary measures are granted immediately, which are considered final, unless the judges that acknowledge the main action (where it is determined whether or not there was an infringement of intellectual property rights), conclude that there were no intellectual property infringement.
+Usually, if there is enough evidence to convince the judge or the administrative authority of the existence of the patent infringement, preventive precautionary measures are granted immediately, which are considered final, unless the judges that acknowledge the main action (where it is determined whether or not there was an infringement of intellectual property rights) conclude that there was no intellectual property infringement.